xpada001/telecom_churn/README.md

 ## More Information
 For more detailed information about this project, please see the notebook in this repo or contact me by email chensiao06@gmail.com.

-**Note**: this is one of my first project in Data Science, more model tuning technics like hyper-parameter tuning is needed to be done to obtain a better performance.
+**Note**: this is one of my first project in Data Science, more model tuning techniques like hyper-parameter tuning is needed to be done to obtain a better performance.